John Boyd Orr: Post-war expansion of the Rowett Research Institute

 When Boyd Orr returned to Aberdeen in early 1919, his plan for a larger Institute had still not been accepted.
 Indeed, even his plans for the annual maintenance grant had to be approved by the Professor of Agriculture in Cambridge, Thomas Barlow Wood.
 Despite gaining the latter's support, his expansion plans were at first rebuffed, although he succeeded in having the annual grant increased to £4,000.
 In 1920 he was introduced to John Quiller Rowett, a businessman who seemed to have qualms of conscience over the large profits he had made during the war.
 Shortly afterwards, the government agreed to finance half the cost of Boyd Orr's plan, provided he could raise the other half elsewhere.
 Rowett agreed to provide £10,000 for the first year, £10,000 for the second year, and gave an additional £2,000 for the purchase of a farm, provided that, "if any work done at the Institute on animal nutrition was found to have a bearing on human nutrition, the Institute would be allowed to follow up this work", a condition the Treasury was willing to accept.
 By September 1922 the buildings were nearly completed, and the renamed Rowett Research Institute was opened shortly thereafter by Queen Mary.

 Boyd Orr proved to be an effective fund-raiser from both government and private sources, expanding the experimental farm to around 1000 acre, building a well-endowed library, and expanding the buildings.
 He also built a centre for accommodating students and scientists attracted by the institute's growing reputation, a reputation enhanced by Boyd Orr's many publications.
 His research output suffered from the time and energy he had to devote to fund-raising, and in later life he said, "I still look with bitter resentment at having to spend half my time in the humiliating job of hunting for money for the Institute."

 Through the 1920s, his own research was devoted mainly to animal nutrition, his focus changed to human nutrition both as a researcher and an active lobbyist and propagandist for improving people's diets.
 Isabella Leitch had been employed as a temporary librarian but she was soon his assistant where she spread "the gospel according to Sir John".
 In 1927, Boyd Orr proved the value of milk being supplied to school children, which led to free school milk provision in the UK.
 His 1936 report "Food, Health and Income" showed that at least one third of the UK population were so poor that they could not afford to buy sufficient food to provide a healthy diet and revealed that there was a link between low-income, malnutrition and under-achievement in schools.
+He was appointed a member of the short-lived Livestock Commission under the Livestock Industry Act 1937 in 1937.